Sahasame Jeevitham: Plot

-The film begins with a dynamic youth Ravi going back to his hometown.
+The film begins with a dynamic youth, Ravi, returning to his hometown.
 During the train journey, he is ecstatic and narrates his past to passengers.
-Ravi led a splendid lifestyle in his college days and is fascinated by everyone because of his fabulous singing.
-He is the son of a middle-class lecturer Satyam, who daily takes up a bus and many boards to hear his song.
-Chaaya his fellow collegian daughter of a tycoon Gupta, gets wise of Ravi's knack.
+Ravi led a splendid lifestyle in college and is fascinated by everyone because of his fabulous singing.
+He is the son of a middle-class lecturer, Satyam, who takes a bus and many boards to hear his song daily.
+Chaaya, his fellow collegian daughter of a tycoon, Gupta, gets wise of Ravi's knack.
 So, she climbs the bus in a burka as Gupta shows hostility to pennilessness.
-Anyhow, Ravi detects and finds her whereabouts with his wit and two crush brainily by a code language.
-After a few comic scenes, Gupta is cognizant of the ongoing, impedes, threatens Satyam, and contracts a status barrier between turtle doves.
+Anyhow, Ravi detects and finds her whereabouts with his wit and two crushes brainily by a code language.
+After a few comic scenes, Gupta is conscious of the ongoing impedes and threatens Satyam by contracting a status barrier between turtle doves.
 Plus, he transits Chaaya to Madras.
-Besides, Satyam forewarns Ravi to back off his love which he doesn't bear in mind.
+Besides, Satyam forewarns Ravi to back off his love, which he doesn't bear in mind.

-Moreover, he proceeds to Madras via his patrons and two flies persist in their love.
-Thus, the infuriated Gupta makes Ravi apprehended with his influence.
-Satyam acquits him when a heated row passes that ends with Ravi quitting the house and his friends are all they care about him.
+Moreover, he proceeds to Madras via his patrons, and two flies persist in their love.
+Thus, Gupta infuriates and apprehends Ravi with his influence.
+Satyam acquits him when a heated row passes that ends with Ravi quitting the house, and his friends are the only ones who care about him.
 Presently, Gupta seizes and fixes to send Chaaya foreign.
-Being aware of it, Ravi conducts an agitation for love with students as a pillar which ensues chaos.
-At long last, Gupta steps forward bowing down before the holy love.
-Apart from, he complying with the condition that he going to knit them when Ravi becomes capable of attaining something.
+Being aware of this, Ravi conducts an agitation for love with students as a pillar, which ensues chaos.
+At long last, Gupta steps forward, bowing before the holy love.
+He also stipulates that he will knit them when Ravi can attain something.
 As of today, Ravi is returning after triumphing as a scholar.
-At last, Chaaya and his friends give him a warm welcome at the station.
+At last, Chaaya & his friends warmly welcome him at the station.
 Finally, the movie ends on a happy note with the marriage of Ravi & Chaaya.